AntonisCSt/Mlops_project_semicon/README.md

 ## Semiconductor quality prediction and pipeline
 #### A MLops Zoom camp project

+## About the project

+----Under construction------

+## Tasks and dates
 Task 1)
 Add experiment tracking and set-up registery server (local) artifacts in s3 with MLflow
 * Experiment tracking (DONE)